-- Has the concept of light = enlightenment - Scripture is intended to enlighten people of God's revealed Truth. - A pagan scholar can read and understand on some limited level biblical truths but only the Holy Spirit renders these truths transformational so that one's fundamental nature is changed. - At the level of the outer-man (flesh) we can understand many 'truths' but only at the 'innerman' (spiritual level) can these truths become life for us - where they are believed and accepted.

-- Illumination allows us to accept God's provision, believe and be transformed.
-It is a work of Grace done in our inner-nature. - Intellect is still 'sin cursed' and unreliable.
-God gave us a brain and He expects us to use it... but ultimately to rely on Him requires faith. - The Holy Spirit becomes involved at the Spiritual level and gives us the ability to have faith and believe, not by the process of truth and intellect.
+- Illumination from the root concept of light, means enlightenment... seeing the Truth of something once obscured.
+The gift of the Spirit is to illuminate God's Word. - Scripture is intended to enlighten people of God's revealed Truth. - A pagan scholar can read and understand on some limited level biblical truths, but only the Holy Spirit renders these truths transformational so that one's fundamental outlook and nature is changed. - At the level of the outer-man (flesh) we can understand many 'truths' but only at the 'innerman' (spiritual level) can these truths become life for us where they are believed and accepted. - Illumination allows us to accept God's provision, believe and be transformed.
+It is a work of Grace done in our inner nature. - It is important to understand that because of the Fall, our intellect is still 'sin cursed' and unreliable.
+God gave us a brain and He expects us to use it, but ultimately to rely on Him requires faith. - The Holy Spirit becomes involved at the Spiritual level and gives us the ability to have faith and believe, not by the process of truth and intellect.
 I often quote my brother-in-law Bob who said that "if someone can talk you into something, someone else can talk you out of it."
 Faith is an entirely different process.
 This has profound implications for evangelism... we witness and teach, but God convicts and transforms.
 We should focus on conversations and dialogue, rather than debate.
 The Spirit of Truth will ultimately bring conviction, repentance, and transformation. - Human process we use our brains to hear words and learn information.
-As information grows we gain knowledge.
-As knowledge grows we gain experience.
-As experience grows we gain wisdom.
-As wisdom grows we become more selective of the truths we hold. - Spiritual process as believers we are expected to use our brains to develop our basis of information and knowledge which the Holy Spirit then affirms as revelation in the innerman.
-God convicts and transforms people from the inside out... external behavior will follow internal change.
+As information grows, we gain knowledge.
+As knowledge grows, we gain experience.
+As experience grows, we gain wisdom.
+As wisdom grows, we become more aware and selective of the truths we hold. - Spiritual process as believers we are expected to use our brains to develop our basis of information and knowledge which the Holy Spirit then affirms as revelation in the innerman.
+God convicts and transforms people from the inside out, so external behavior will follow internal change.
 Too often we focus on what someone is doing... not what they are. - Teaching and preaching should combine both the human and spiritual process this is the goal of ministry.